-There are 0 affordable apartments in Johnsonville that offer reduced rents to low-income households.
+There are 0 low-income apartments in Johnsonville that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.